Zero Escape: Virtue's Last Reward: Story

+A bonus, non-canonical metafictional ending unlocked by the player finding every available file in the game.

+Kyle speaks to the participants who are left behind in the facility.
+Tenmyouji and Quark plan to go back to Earth, while Alice and Clover plan to remain in the facility having nothing to return to on Earth.
+They all express disdain for their current circumstances that Sigma forced them into.
+Kyle eventually realises through conversation with Phi and Akane he is not actually Kyle, but rather an all-knowing, omnipotent entity who is unbound by the limitations of their world (the player of Virtue's Last Reward).
+The entity swapped their consciousness with Kyle, sending Kyle's consciousness into their body in 2028, to be with Sigma and Phi.
+Akane tells the entity that they are going to now go back to the past and join Sigma and Phi at the Mars Mission Test Site.

 Development

 The game was directed by Kotaro Uchikoshi, who had led the production of Nine Hours, Nine Persons, Nine Doors.

 Virtue's Last Reward was developed by Chunsoft and directed by Kotaro Uchikoshi, who had previously led the production of Nine Hours, Nine Persons, Nine Doors.
 While his original intention was to make Nine Hours, Nine Persons, Nine Doors a stand-alone title, its unexpected critical success in North America prompted him to continue the series.
 In an attempt to reduce costs, Uchikoshi asked Chunsoft if he could develop Virtue's Last Reward and its eventual sequel simultaneously, as both games would use the same engine and digital assets; Chunsoft agreed to his proposal, and green-lit production.

 Development of Virtue's Last Reward began on the Nintendo DS, but this changed early in production following the announcement of the Nintendo 3DS and PlayStation Vita.
 The development team at Chunsoft wanted to utilize the three-dimensional (3D) features of the newer systems, and changed production of the game to the Nintendo 3DS and PlayStation Vita.
 As neither system had been released yet, the team was under the assumption that the 3D features would require 3D character models.
 Uchikoshi later remarked that designing 3D character models proved to be a challenge for Chunsoft due to company's inexperience with 3D effects.